younader/Kraken/README.md

 # Kraken
-A distributed brute force password cracker using Golang and Redis and MPI\n default number of go routines 8 \n to use the application: \n
+ A distributed brute force password cracker using Golang and Redis and MPI default number of go routines 8 to use the application:

-  .clone the repository\n
+  * clone the repository
-  .go install to your GOBIN directory \n
+  * go install to your GOBIN directory
-  .type kraken help to learn more about the cli \n
+  * type kraken help to learn more about the cli